park-geun-hyeong/Data_Mining/README.md

 # Data_Mining
-- this is repository for Data_Mining class by Hyun-Je Song
+- this is repository for Data_Mining class of Hyun-Je Song